blaizard/bzd/tools/bazel_build/modules/bzd_bdl/bdl/docs/system.md

 This can be done via composition using the contract `override` to tell that this symbol is overriding an existing symbol.
 Not adding this contract will result into a symbol conflict and raise an error.

+Note, parameters are only overritable at composition stage.
+This information is passed top down to the component via its configuration.
+This is different form Bazel build settings mechanism for example where such variant is passed through the build tree and available at all stages of the build.

 ```bd
 // How it might be defined.
 composition gateway.ethernet {